Updated 7/29/26

-When you say you want a picket fence, you may not have realized just how many design options we have available!
+This particular style choice is also great because it can be tailored down to the smallest detail.
+You may be surprised at just how many design options we have available!
 Everything from material, height, color, picket style and size, and post style are customizable.
-We want you to feel free to choose from all the options we have to create a fence that will be the perfect solution for. . .
+Feel free to choose from all the options we have to create a fence that will be the perfect solution for your home.

 Wood or Vinyl?

-Wood is a wonderful, natural material that you just can’t replicate with anything else.
-Wooden picket fencing is slightly more customizable than vinyl as well.
-There are more picket and post style options available.
+Wood is a wonderful natural material that has suited the fencing needs of homeowners for hundreds of years.
+Wooden picket fencing is slightly more customizable than vinyl with more picket and post style options to choose from.
 Our wood material options include pressure treated pine and premium western red cedar.
 Our treated pine has a life span of about 10-15 years, which is pretty good for a fence!
 Our cedar, on the other hand, is trusted to last 20 or even 30 years!

-Pictured here are very similar picket fence style, but in wood vs. vinyl.
+pictured here are very similar picket fence styles in wood vs. vinyl.

 Wood Picket and Post Styles

 Before we discuss posts and pickets, let’s differentiate between the two when it comes to this type of fencing.
-The Posts are the 4″x4″ or 6″x6″ support structures that go into the ground.
-The rest of the fence is held up by and extends from the posts.
-Pickets are the smaller vertical pieces that are located in between each post and make up the majority of the fence.
+Posts are the 4″x4″ or 6″x6″ support structures that go into the ground.
+The posts bare the weight of the entire fence.
+Pickets are the smaller vertical pieces that are located in between each post.
+These make up the majority of the fence.
+Runners are attached horizontally between each post.
+The pickets are secured to the runners.

-Wooden pickets come in a variety of styles.
+Wood pickets come in a variety of styles.
 You can change the whole look of your fence just by changing the shape of the picket top.
 The Williamsburg is basic with its straight smooth top.
 If you want something more decorative, consider the Fredericktown or Victorian picket.
-The Seneca is a great “in between” option with its slight dog ear shape.
+The Seneca is a great “in between” option with its subtle dog-ear shape.

 There are also a variety of post options to choose from.
-Some of them match the shape of pickets with the same name, but feel free to mix and match to fit your style.
+Some of them match the shape of a picket style with the same name.
+Feel free to mix and match to fit your style.
+Your Frederick Fence sales representative can show you example photos, plus give you ideas and suggestions.
 The following diagram also shows a couple of different sizes, which serve different purposes for certain fence needs.
+Gates, along with extremely tall wood fences, require 6×6 posts for additional stability.
+Line posts are usually 4×4’s otherwise.

 Vinyl Picket and Post Styles